Deep-sea mining: beyond the headlines

 Research is therefore investigating how far that mid-water plume disperses, what the conditions are inside the plume, and how that could affect mid-water life.
 For example, many mid-water animals use bioluminescence to hunt for prey and attract mates - if water is sufficiently turbid in the mid-water plume, it might cut down the range over which those bioluminescent signals work.
 And lots of sediment could even clog up some animals such as deep-sea jellyfish.

-But again, when it comes to risk of species extinction, what matters is how widespread the populations of any affected species are, compared with the impacted area.
+But again, when it comes to risk of species extinction, what matters is how widespread the populations of any affected species are, compared with the impacted area (or rather volume, for those mid-water impacts).

 Potential impacts on fisheries are one of the social considerations involved in nodule mining, if the mid-water plumes impact any commercially fished species.
-The CCZ is not a prime area for fisheries, however, because there is so little algal growth providing food in the surface ocean there - but any impacts do need to be considered.
+For the most part the CCZ is not a prime area for fisheries, however, because there is so little algal growth providing food in the surface ocean there - but any impacts do need to be considered.
 And some migratory species that are fished elsewhere pass through the area, so the impacts on them from the mid-water plumes need to be assessed too.

 There is also underwater noise involved in mining operations, and its impacts need to be considered too.
 But the noise is at a lower level than some other industrial activities in the ocean (particularly seismic surveying for offshore oil and gas), for which ways of regulating the activity already exist (e.g. with independent marine mammal observers aboard vessels, who can halt operations when whales are sighted nearby) that could similarly be used in nodule mining.